photoprism/photoprism-docs/docs/getting-started/docker.md

   --security-opt apparmor=unconfined \
   -p 2342:2342 \
   -e PHOTOPRISM_UPLOAD_NSFW="true" \
-  -e PHOTOPRISM_ADMIN_PASSWORD="photoprism" \
+  -e PHOTOPRISM_ADMIN_PASSWORD="please-change" \
   -v /photoprism/storage \
   -v ~/Pictures:/photoprism/originals \
   photoprism/photoprism
 ```

+!!! attention
+    Please change `PHOTOPRISM_ADMIN_PASSWORD` so that PhotoPrism starts with a secure **initial password**.
+    Never use `photoprism` as password if you're running it on a public server.

-Now open http://localhost:2342/ in a Web browser to see the user interface.
+Now open http://localhost:2342/ in a Web browser to see the user interface
+and sign in using the password set in `PHOTOPRISM_ADMIN_PASSWORD`.

-The **initial password** is `photoprism`.
-You can change it in Settings or using
-the `photoprism passwd` command in a terminal.
+You may change it in Settings, or using the `photoprism passwd` command in a terminal.

 This is a simplified configuration compared to our [Docker Compose](docker-compose.md) example: